Travel to Mozambique FAQ

 • What is the best way to get around in Mozambique?

 The best way to get around Mozambique depends on your destination and travel style, but options include flights both scheduled and charter, car rental, public transport, and private transfers.
+Your travel plans and budget will determine your mode of transport.
+For long distances, domestic flights are convenient.
+In cities like Maputo, taxis and ride-hailing apps are common.
+For rural travel, chapas (minibus taxis) are affordable but crowded and only for the super adventurous travellers to Mozambique.
+Private cars or 4×4 vehicles are better for exploring remote regions.

-• What language is spoken in Mozambique?
+• What languages are spoken in Mozambique?

 • Is Mozambique a malaria area?

-Yes, Mozambique has malaria and malaria risk is high all year round.
-It’s important to get your doctor’s advice before travelling and to take malaria precautions.
 Cover up in loose clothing with long sleeves and pants in the evenings and use insect repellents at all times, sleeping under a mosquito net.
-Get suitable antimalarial tablets to travel with from your doctor.
+Get suitable antimalarial tablets to travel with from your doctor or medical practitioner.

 • What is the currency in Mozambique?